BartJongejan/Bracmat/README.md

 * HP-UNIX (gcc, cc)
 * Solaris (gcc)
 * Linux   (gcc)
-* MacOS   (xcode)
+* nacOS   (xcode, gcc)

 If you have plans to run Bracmat from Python, you need Python and Cython besides a C-compiler.
-If you want to do this on a Windows platform, you need Visual Studio C++ 2008 (Correct me if there are ways to use other C++ compilers).
-The software has been tested on Windows 7 and 8.1, both 64 bit platforms, using _Cython version 0.22.1_ and _Python 2.7.3 (default, Apr 10 2012, 23:31:26) [MSC v.1500 32 bit (Intel)] on win32_ (or _Python 2.7.10 (default, May 23 2015, 09:40:32) [MSC v.1500 32 bit (Intel)] on win32_).
-On Linux ( _Ubuntu 14.04.2 LTS_ 64 bit), the software is tested with _Cython version 0.22_,
-_Python 2.7.6 (default, Mar 22 2014, 22:59:56)_ and _gcc version 4.8.2_.
-Contact me if you want a compiled module for Windows and do not have the compiler to build it.
+The software has been tested on Windows 10, 64 bit, using _Cython version 0.28.2_ and _Python 3.6.3_.

 **Testing**